2005 NBA Finals: Game 2

-The resilient Detroit Pistons were expected to play a stronger Game 2 in response to their fourth-quarter letdown in Game 1.
+The resilient Detroit Pistons were expected to bounce back from their fourth-quarter letdown in Game 1.
 Exactly the opposite occurred.
 From the opening tip, Game 2 was all San Antonio as the Spurs got out to a quick lead and never looked back.

 The Spurs took advantage of Detroit's uncharacteristic mistakes throughout the night, which included missing nine shots from inside four feet from the basket.
-While the Pistons went cold (0-6) from behind the three-point line, the Spurs made 11 3-pointers, including four each by Manu Ginóbili and Bruce Bowen, who did not score a point in Game 1.
+While the Pistons went cold (0–6) from behind the three-point line, the Spurs made 11 3-pointers, including four each by Manu Ginóbili and Bruce Bowen, who did not score a point in Game 1.
 Ginobili again led the Spurs with a 27 points, while Tim Duncan finished with 18 points and 11 rebounds.
 Antonio McDyess was the high scorer for Detroit, scoring 15 points off the bench.

 The 2–0 lead was a big advantage for San Antonio.
 In the history of the NBA, the team with home-court advantage started a series with a 2–0 lead 153 times.
 On just seven occasions, the trailing team rebounded to win the series.